 Following months of negotiations, the project went dormant when we were unable to come to terms with Lindy and Mike.
 They reluctantly proceeded to put the property on the market.

-Fast forward to the end of 2009, when Lindy and Mike’s neighbors – Tom and Christine Crowley – approached us with an innovative cost-sharing idea.
-Working closely with the Crowleys, the Preservation Trust paid $350,000 for the property – less than 25% of its appraised market value.
+Fast forward to the end of 2009, when Lindy and Mike’s neighbors—Tom and Christine Crowley—approached us with an innovative cost-sharing idea.
+Working closely with the Crowleys, the Preservation Trust paid $350,000 for the property—less than 25 percent of its appraised market value.
 The difference in value was donated to the project by the Crowley family.

 This new “Crowley Preserve” will be maintained in its natural state in perpetuity.
-Including adjacent properties previously conserved by the Crowley Family, the Preservation Trust now stewards 2,330 acres of conservation land on Blakely Island, representing over one-half of this 4,435-acre island (the 5th largest island in San Juan County).
+Including adjacent properties previously conserved by the Crowley Family, the Preservation Trust now stewards 2,330 acres of conservation land on Blakely Island, representing more than half of this 4,435-acre island (the fifth largest island in San Juan County).